 As of May 2006, if you donate publicly listed securities directly to CBU, you are not required to pay tax on the capital gains, while receiving a tax receipt for the current value of the donated stock.

-Yes, contact the fundraising office will be happy to discuss the particulars.
+Yes, contact the Development office and we will be happy to discuss the particulars.
 Note: donations of Canadian cultural property can be claimed up to 100 per cent of net income and any capital gain arising on the donation of the property is not taxable.

 A planned gift allows you to prepare now for a gift that will make a significant impact to Cape Breton University in the future.
 These gifts include bequests, retirement funds, stocks & securities, gifts-in-kind and life insurance policies.